 Cat5e is one of the most popular cabling types of an ethernet cable used for deployments because of its ability to support Gigabit speeds at a cost-effective price.

-Cat 5e can support up to 1000 Mbps speeds, so it is flexible enough for small space installations.
+Cat 5e can support up to 1000 Mbps speeds, which is flexible enough for small space installations.
 Therefore, it is widely used in residential areas.
 Cat5e is one of the least expensive cabling options available in the market.

 Cat6 cabling support up to 10 Gbps and frequencies of up to 250 MHz.
 These types of cables are more tightly twisted and feature two or more twists per centimeter.
 It only supports 37-55 meters when transmitting 10 Gbps speeds.